 To remove the clip, use a flatbladed object to press the belt clip tab away from the radio.
-Then, slide the clip downward and away from your radio.
+Then, slide the clip downward and away from the radio.

-Turning On the Radio
+■ Turning On the Radio

-Press and hold the Multi-Function Knob (MFK) until the radio display lights up, then release the MFK.
+Press the Control Knob until the radio display lights on, then release the knob.